 Mayuri | Canada Crossroads

-Toronto Harbourfront is one of the must-visit attractions in the city.
+Toronto Harbourfront is one of the unique places to visit in Toronto.
 Originally used for shipping, and industrial purposes, the harbourfront today is a bustling neighborhood perfect for an evening romantic stroll, a morning jog or a cool hang out place to take in the breeze from Lake Ontario.

 The Harbourfront extends from Bathurst Street in the west, along Queens Quay.
 There are a lot of outdoor activities that can be enjoyed at the Harbourfront, from canoeing, boating to visiting the beautiful Centre Islands (on a day trip from Toronto).